 4 The rate shall not exceed 7% of the total of categories 1-7, as specified in the Working for Health Multi-Partner Trust Fund Terms of Reference and should follow the rules and guidelines of each recipient organization.
 Note that Agency-incurred direct project implementation costs should be charged to the relevant budget line, according to Agency's regulations, rules and procedures

-• OECD: Per Person Chargeback & Mobility workspace, (Year 1: \$4,450; Year 2 \$4,430)
+- 7. General operating and other costs - OECD: Per Person Chargeback & Mobility workspace, (Year 1: \$4,450; Year 2 \$4,430)